hellozed/homeicu/README.md

 # Medical Approval

 The goal of HomeICU is to have functions of a medical-grade patient monitoring system.
 So far, HomeICU does NOT have any certifications (FDA, CE, etc.) and is NOT officially approved for medical or diagnostic use.
 It is your responsibility to ensure your safety when using the device.
 Furthermore, you MUST NOT power the device from a non-isolated power source for your safety.

+# Safety Notice

+Unless we receive the medical device approval, please only use this project under the following conditions:

+- The HomeICU is intended only for electrical evaluation of the features in a laboratory, simulation, or development environment.
+It is not intended for direct interface with a patient, or patient diagnostics.
+It is intended for development purposes ONLY, and is not intended to be used as all or part of an end-equipment application.
+- The HomeICU should be used only by qualified engineers and technicians who are familiar with the risks associated with handling electrical and mechanical components, systems, and subsystems.
+The user is responsible for the safety of themself, fellow employees and contractors, and coworkers when using or handling the HomeICU.
+Furthermore, the user is fully responsible for the contact interface between the human body and electronics; consequently, the user is responsible for preventing electrical hazards such as shock, electrostatic discharge, and electrical overstress of electric circuit components.

 ---
 # License